Morganhtrotter/Ev/README.md

 ![Alt Text](https://github.com/Morganhtrotter/Ev/blob/master/public/assets/images/Breakdown.gif)

-This project uses react-redux to POST the players' data to a json-server, and then subsequently FETCHES that same data to be displayed on the breakdown page.
+As mentioned above, this project uses React/Redux to Post the players' data to a JSON server, and then subsequently Fetches that same data to be displayed on the breakdown page.

 		<Route exact path="/throwing" component={() => <Throwing postComment={this.props.postComment}/>} />
 		<Route exact path="/fielding" component={() => <Fielding postComment={this.props.postComment}/>} />